netdata/netdata/collectors/node.d.plugin/README.md

       so you don't need to do anything about it for http.

    - a function to process the fetched/manipulate the data fetched.
-This function will make a number of calls to create charts and dimensions and pass the collected values to netdata.
+This function will make a number of calls to create charts and dimensions and pass the collected values to Netdata.
       This is the only function you need to write for collecting http JSON data.

    - a `configure` and an `update` function, which take care of your module configuration and data refresh